emily1618/Data-Portfolio/interview_cheatsheet.md

 #### Accuracy
 [Back to Top](#machine-learning)

+How often is our classifier is right: sum of all true values divided by total values

 - Accuracy is used when the True Positives and True negatives are more important while F1-score is used when the False Negatives and False Positives are crucial.
  ```
 from sklearn.metrics import accuracy_score